Deltacron/Code_Challenge_01/README.md

 Your task is to write a simple Fan page.

-# Prerequisite
+# Prerequisites
 <ol>
     <li>Use Typescript for the code structure.</li>
-    <li>Please use simple css.
-DO NOT use any third party library for styling.</li>
+    <li>Please use simple CSS.
+DO NOT use any third-party library for styling.</li>
-    <li>Project output should be a proper website with all the necessary elements i.e navbar, footer etc.</li>
+    <li>Project output should be a proper website with all the necessary elements i.e navbar, footer, etc.</li>
-    <li>Project duration is 24 hours.</li>
+    <li>The Recommended duration for this task is 24 hours.</li>
 </ol>

 # Apis: https://swapi.dev